Home

 Who was William Alfred Higinbotham?

 William (Willy) Alfred Higinbotham was an American physicist who is credited with creating the first computer video game to display motion and allow interactive control with hand-held controllers in 1958.
-Known as “Tennis for Two,” it was the first interactive analog computer game and one of the first electronic games to use the graphical display.
+Known as “Tennis for Two,” it was the first interactive analog computer game and one of the first electronic games to use a graphical display.

 He was a member of the team that developed the first nuclear bomb; he later became a leader in the nonproliferation movement.